Groundwork: A Missouri Farm Family’s Transition to Regenerative Practices

 Trisha Nieder | 2025 | 77 pages

-Nieder Farms in Krakow, Missouri, has been continuously farmed by the Nieder family since its start in the 1870s, raising livestock and poultry throughout its 140-year history.
-When fifth-generation owners Trisha Neider and Daniel Gonzalez and their two sons returned to the farm, the whole family recognized they needed some innovative ideas to address challenges the farm was facing.
-In 2023, they started a major shift to regenerative farming practices.
+Nieder Farms in Krakow, Missouri, has been operated by the Nieder family since it was founded in the 1870s, raising livestock and poultry throughout its 140-year history.
+When fifth-generation owners Trisha Nieder and Daniel Gonzalez returned to the family farm with their two sons, the whole family realized they needed innovative ideas to tackle the challenges the farm faced.
+In 2023, they started shifting to regenerative farming practices.

-Supported by a $14,874 NCR-SARE Farmer Rancher grant, their primary goal was to develop a farming model that was both profitable and easily replicable for others.
-They also aimed to address the challenge of passing the farm on to the next generation and strengthen their ties wtih local community members and markets.
+Supported by a $14,874 NCR-SARE Farmer Rancher grant, their primary goal was to develop a farming model that was both profitable and easily replicable.
+They also aimed to address the challenge of passing the farm on to the next generation and strengthen their ties with local community members and markets.

 Trisha Neider explained their vision: "We want to stay a local, working farm that is efficient, can support itself, is good for the land, and makes money.
 We want to sell responsibly raised food to our neighbors, while also showing smaller or new farmers that they can build a successful business without going against their values or overusing their land.
 For us, success means being strongly connected to our farm and helping others do the same."